Dominic Cork: International career

 Over a year after his previous Test appearance for England, he featured in the Test series during South Africa's 1998 tour of England.
 Cork's return was fairly successful; he took 18 wickets at an average of 31.83, with best innings figures of 6/119.
 His best figures came in the 2nd Test at Lord's, thus placing his name on the Lord's honours board for a second time.
 He later played in England's only Test against Sri Lanka at The Oval where he claimed the wickets of Marvan Atapattu and Romesh Kaluwitharana in the Sri Lankan first-innings, in a match the tourists won by 10 wickets.
 Cork later went on that winter's Ashes tour.
 He played in the opening two Tests at the Gabba and The WACA, claiming only 4 wickets in all at an average of 41.25.
 This was to be the final time Cork would play a Test outside England.

 In 2000, Cork was recalled to the England Test squad for the West Indies tour of England, where he featured in four Test matches.
 Cork was in fantastic form with the ball during the series, having arguably his best returns in Test cricket.
-He took 20 wickets at an impressive average of 12.25, in partnership with Darren Gough and Andrew Caddick, against a West Indian team which was in decline, but that still had talented players like Brian Lara, Courtney Walsh, Curtly Ambrose and Shivnarine Chanderpaul.
+He took 20 wickets at an impressive average of 12.25, in partnership with Darren Gough and Andy Caddick, against a West Indian team which was in decline, but that still had talented players like Brian Lara, Courtney Walsh, Curtly Ambrose and Shivnarine Chanderpaul.
 One of Cork's defining moments in Test cricket came during the series, when in the 2nd Test England were 149/7, needing to reach 188 to win, Cork entered the fray.
 Cork scampered singles and struck boundaries when needed, including a pulled six off the bowling of Franklyn Rose and in conjunction with Darren Gough, led England to a two wicket win in the dusk at Lord's shortly before 7 pm.
 He was later ruled out of the winter tour of Pakistan due to a back injury.